WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 12. **Select** the "X" in the top right corner to close the verification message.

-> Your have completed all of the required pre-requisite steps.
-You can now proceed to the Data Enginner lab to get started.
+> Your have completed the pre-requisite steps.
+You can now begin completing the labs.
+Please proceed to the Data Enginner lab first to begin preparing your data.

 ## [Click Here to go to the Data Engineer Lab](https://github.com/WatsonDataPlatform/E2ELab/tree/master/dataengineer/)